AndrewJBateman/angular-fast-http-caching/README.md

 ## Setup

-Run `npm start` for a dev server.
+Run `npm start` or `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code Examples